-Careful of the Kernels
+Careful of Corn Kernels

-Dogs tend to wolf down popcorn pieces fast.
-They can quickly reach the bottom where lots of kernels are found.
-You don’t want your dog swallowing corn kernels.
+Dogs tend to wolf down popcorn pieces pretty fast.
+They can quickly reach the bottom of a bucket where the kernels are found.
+You don’t want your dog swallowing any corn kernels.

 They aren’t really digestible and can trigger an upset stomach.
 There are rare cases of pets choking on unpopped popcorn kernels.
 Though this rarely happens, it can cause a quick death.

-Much Better Alternatives
+A Much Better Alternative

 Conclusion on Popcorn